 Freezing affects the texture and might even change the flavor to some extent.
 That’s definitely true, and if that’s a possibility, it’s better to freeze the prepared dish with sour cream instead of freezing this condiment alone.

 But many people make freezing sour cream work, and you can too.

 The trick here, and it works for many other dairy products as well, is to use the frozen and thawed sour cream in a cooked or baked dish.

 If you add the sour cream to a soup or need it for a cake you’re making, the slightly altered consistency isn’t that big of a deal.
 It will be mixed with other ingredients anyway, and the difference in the taste of the prepared dish will be negligible.

 Try freezing sour cream and using it in a dish or two and see how it goes.
 If it does, great; if not, try other recipes or simply don’t freeze the product at all.

 How to Freeze Sour Cream

 Since you most likely need only a small amount of the product at a time, it’s probably best to freeze it in an ice cube tray or a muffin tin.

-- freeze in a muffin or ice cube tray, only for cooked dishes
+- Freeze leftovers in a muffin or ice cube tray, and use them only for cooked dishes.

-- sour cream being a little watery on top is okay to eat, but if there’s a lot of water, it smells sourer than usuall, or there are any other signs of spoilage, throw it out
+- If your sour cream is a little watery on top, it’s okay to eat.
+But if there’s a lot of water, it smells sourer than usual, or there are any other signs of spoilage, throw it out.

 - [DA] Daisy Brand: FAQ